mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/studio-deployment-settings.md

 ## 1 Introduction

-If you have a licensed app in Mendix Cloud that you want to deploy directly to an environment, you need to select a target environment where Mendix Studio Pro will deploy your app when you **Deploy to Licensed Cloud Node**.
-For more information on licensed apps and environments, see [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) and [Environments](/developerportal/deploy/environments/).
+If you have a licensed app in Mendix Cloud, you can deploy it directly to an environment from Studio Pro.
+To do this, designate a target environment in the Developer Portal, then click **App** > **Deploy to Licensed Cloud Node** in Studio Pro.

-{{% alert color="info" %}}
+## 2 Selecting the Target Environment

 By default, the target environment is set to **Build Only**.
-This means that your app will not be deployed directly to an environment from Studio Pro.

-When you deploy to a target environment from Studio Pro, the deployment will also restart the target environment.
-{{% /alert %}}

-## 2 Selecting the Target Environment
+If you have **Build Only** selected, clicking **App** > **Deploy to Licensed Cloud Node** places your MDA in the Developer Portal's [Deployment Package Repository](/developerportal/deploy/environments/#package-repository) rather than directly deploying it to an environment.

+If an environment is designated as the deployment target, you can see this on its [Environment Details](/developerportal/deploy/environments-details/) page; the **Studio Pro Target** will read **Yes**.

-To select the target environment, do the following:
+To select a target environment for Studio Pro deployment, do the following:

 1. From the [navigation pane](/developerportal/#navigation-pane) in the Developer Portal, click **Environments**.